Gunay99/Annotation_task/README.md

 This repository provides the following tools:

-- The Psytoolkit experiment set up (including code and all stimuli)
+- The Psytoolkit experiment set up
 - Raw data collected from study participants
 - Analysis codes with R for the experiment